SFYMMIK/FreeSPL/README.md

 - just more things in it like yk input n shit

 > [!WARNING]
-> FreeSPL-stable is right now a interpreted language but will stay that way for now because its easier to develop
+> FreeSPL is right now a interpreted language + little news, i SfymmiK am working on FreeSPL compiler :)

 # How to use: